elementor/elementor-developers-docs/src/managers/registering-controls.md

 ## Registering New Controls

-To register new controls use the following code:
+Register new controls using the following code:

 ```php
 /**